 Frau vom Stein died on September 15th, 1819, at Nassau, in her 47th year.
-Her husband had been absent at Cappenberg CHAP.
-II.]

-and wrote from thence on August 30, 'I shall not leave Cappenberg before the end of September.'
+Her husband had been absent at Cappenberg and wrote from thence on August 30, 'I shall not leave Cappenberg before the end of September.'
 His wife had been for some years an invalid, and had this summer a violent attack of dysentery.
 Marianne was with her, besides her daughters, and their reports were so reassuring that on September 11th Stein still writes that he hopes to be in Nassau in the first days of October.
-But a second message reported a sudden change, and he had only time to receive her last words and to see her die.